MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-pricing-and-restrictions.md

 ## Next steps

-If you've made the decision to manage your own key, go to [Implementing bring your own key (BYOK)](planning-and-implementing-your-azure-rights-management-tenant-key.md#implementing-your-azure-rights-management-tenant-key).
+If you've made the decision to manage your own key, go to [Implementing your Azure Rights Management tenant key](planning-and-implementing-your-azure-rights-management-tenant-key.md#implementing-your-azure-rights-management-tenant-key).

 If you've decided to stay with the default configuration where Microsoft manages your tenant key, see the [Next steps](planning-and-implementing-your-azure-rights-management-tenant-key.md#next-steps) section of the Planning and implementing your Azure Rights Management tenant key article.